Office Design Trends 2024 - Header Pic 2

 Office Design Trends 2024

-For several years we’ve leveraged our expertise to analyse and predict office design trends.
-We believe that office design trends in 2024 will be influenced by three principal factors: the ongoing adaptation to the post-pandemic return to the office, the growing importance of workplace well-being, and a real commitment to environmental sustainability.
+Office design trends in 2024 will be influenced by at least three principal factors: the ongoing adaptation to the post-pandemic return to the office, the growing importance of workplace well-being, and a real commitment to environmental sustainability.

 Our top eight trends for 2024 bear on these factors including changes in office desk utilisation particularly where staff are now returning to the office, use of modular collaboration spaces for maximum use of space, and more of the home and 3rd place comforts being brought into some office spaces like barista-style reception areas, bars & drinks areas, informal auditorium spaces, private dining areas, biophilic design elements, and hybrid-friendly Office Layouts.